The differential graded Verlinde Formula and the Deligne Conjecture: The differential graded Verlinde formula

 \begin{remark}[Products versus coproducts] There seems to be an asymmetry between Theorem~\ref{thmdgva1} on Hochschild cochains, where two rather rich higher multiplicative structures are compared, and Theorem~\ref{thmdgva2} on Hochschild chains, which is concerned with an almost trivial product.
-This asymmetry, however, is mostly a consequence of our way of presenting the results: In both cases, we relate the products on the Verlinde algebra on the Hochschild cochains and chains via the $S$-transformation to the ones afforded by the cyclic Deligne Conjecture --- and the partial triviality of one of the products is simply a feature which is already visible for the product coming from the Deligne Conjecture.
-The asymmetry comes from preferring product over coproducts: If we consider coproducts rather than products (which we can equivalently do thanks to the Calabi-Yau structure), the situation is reversed in the sense that the Hochschild cochains carry an almost trivial non-unital coproduct and the Hochschild chains a rather interesting coproduct. \end{remark}
+This asymmetry, however, is mostly a consequence of our way of presenting the results.
+If we formulated statements about \emph{coproducts} instead of products, the situation would be reversed. \end{remark}

 \begin{corollary} For a semisimple modular category $\cat{C}$, the statements of Theorem~\ref{thmdgva1} and~\ref{thmdgva2} are equivalent and both amount precisely to the semisimple Verlinde formula. \end{corollary}